Nish Bruce

-Charles Christian Cameron "Nish" Bruce, (8 August 1956 – 8 January 2002) was a British Army soldier.
+Charles Christian Cameron "Nish" Bruce, (8 August 1956 – 8 January 2002) was a British Army soldier who served with the British Army's Parachute Regiment and Special Air Service.

-Bruce served with the British Army's Parachute Regiment and Special Air Service.
-He deployed during the Falklands War and as part of Operation Banner to Northern Ireland in the early 1980s, where he was awarded the Queen's Gallantry Medal.
+In the early 1980s he deployed to the Falklands War as well as Northern Ireland, taking part in Operation Banner.
+He was awarded the Queen's Gallantry Medal.
 In 1998, he published a memoir of his life entitled Freefall, under the pseudonym "Tom Read".
 After several years of psychiatric illness, Bruce killed himself, during a flight over South-Eastern England, by leaping to his death without a parachute.

 Early life

 Bruce was born in Chipping Norton, in Oxfordshire, England, on 8 August 1956.
 He came from a family with a military tradition, being the middle son of a father who had been a fighter pilot with the Royal Air Force during the Second World War, and the paternal grandson of Major Ewen Cameron Bruce.